230Daniel/Utili/SelfHosting.md

 3. Your SSL certificate will expire after 3 months.
 Simply run `./certificates.sh` again to renew the certificate.
 Alternatively, you can install Certbot properly on your virtual machine and have it renew the certificate automatically.
 Follow the instructions [here](https://certbot.eff.org/instructions?ws=other&os=debianbuster).

-4. If the code has changed, use `docker compose up -d --build` to rebuild the containers which have changed.
-Don't worry, this is significantly faster than the first docker up!
-Remote changes can be fetched with `git pull`.